 Rhinoplasty is the surgical modification of the shape of the nose, also known as “nose job surgery” or nose reshaping.
-This procedure uses a wide variety of approaches and techniques to modify the internal structures and external appearance of the nose.
+San Francisco rhinoplasty uses a wide variety of approaches and techniques to modify the internal structures and external appearance of the nose.
 Some common goals include removal of a bump (“dorsal hump”) on the bridge of the nose, reduction or modification of the nasal tip cartilages, narrowing the width of the nose, making the nostrils smaller, and lifting a droopy or hanging tip of the nose.
 In the majority of cases, rhinoplasty is used to make the nose smaller or more refined (“reduction rhinoplasty”).
 Less commonly, rhinoplasty can also be used to make the nose larger (“augmentation rhinoplasty”) or to fix breathing problems or trauma (functional rhinoplasty).
 When a patient has undergone a prior rhinoplasty, but the results were unsatisfactory in some way, a revision rhinoplasty can be performed.

 - Choosing an Approach

-- Rhinoplasty can be performed either “open” (using an external incision) or “closed” (using incisions only on the inside of the nose).
+- San Francisco Rhinoplasty can be performed either “open” (using an external incision) or “closed” (using incisions only on the inside of the nose).
 This choice is dictated by the specific goals of the patient, as well as any functional or anatomic issues that would require a specific approach.
 In addition, most revision rhinoplasty (sometimes called “secondary rhinoplasty”) requires an open approach due to the complex nature of this procedure and the need to provide internal support for the nasal structures (see Revision Rhinoplasty section).

 - Deciding on the Right Nose for You